kaosat-dev/Blenvy/README.md

 The examples for the crate are [here](./examples/bevy_gltf_save_load/)
     > Note: this uses ```bevy_gltf_blueprints``` under the hood

-- [bevy_registry_export](./crates/bevy_registry_export/) This crate adds the ability to export your project's Bevy registry to json, in order to be able to generate custom component UIs on the Blender side in the Blender [bevy_components](./tools/bevy_components/README.md) add-on
+- [bevy_registry_export](./crates/bevy_registry_export/) This crate adds the ability to export your project's Bevy registry to json, in order to be able to generate custom component UIs on the Blender side in the Blender [blenvy](./tools/blenvy/README.md) add-on

 ## Tools

-### Blender: gltf_auto_export
+### Blender: blenvy

+- an all in one [Blender addon](./tools/blenvy/README.md) for the Blender side of the workflow:
+    - allow easilly adding & editing Bevy components , using automatically generated UIs for each component
-- for convenience I also added a [Blender addon](./tools/gltf_auto_export/README.md) that automatically exports your level/world from Blender to gltf whenever you save your Blend file
+    - automatically exports your level/world from Blender to gltf whenever you save your Blend file
-- it also supports automatical exports of collections as [Gltf blueprints](./crates/bevy_gltf_blueprints/README.md) & more !
+    - it also supports automatical exports of collections as [Gltf blueprints](./crates/bevy_gltf_blueprints/README.md) &

-Please read the [README]((./tools/gltf_auto_export/README.md)) of the add-on for installation & use instructions

-### Blender: bevy_components

-- an add-on for Blender to allow easilly adding & editing Bevy components , using automatically generated UIs for each component

-Please read the [README]((./tools/bevy_components/README.md)) of the add-on for installation & use instructions
+Please read the [README]((./tools/blenvy/README.md)) of the add-on for installation & use instructions